 The American Cancer Society, American Lung Association and the U.S. Preventive Services Task Force say yes — if you’re older and are (or were) a longtime smoker then you should be screen every year.

-A: Your doctor will likely refer you for screening if you fall into these categories, recently updated by the U.S. Preventive Services Task Force (USPSTF):
+Your doctor will likely refer you for screening if you fall into these categories, recently updated by the U.S. Preventive Services Task Force (USPSTF):

 It’s also important that you’re healthy enough to benefit from finding and treating early-stage lung cancer.

 “If someone comes to us in a wheelchair already wearing oxygen and couldn’t tolerate treatment, they typically aren’t eligible for screening,” says Dr. Mazzone.
 “However, there are nearly 9 million Americans who are at high risk and should receive screening.”

 A: Only a small fraction of those who get screened have cancer — about one in every 300 patients.
 This may sound like a small number, but it’s about the same or better than results from breast and colon cancer screening.